datchung/blog-posts/2021/2021_02-20_API Development in NET with GraphQL/Post.md

 ## 8. <a name='conclusion'></a>Conclusion

+This course is a practical introduction to GraphQL with real examples.
+Here are some related topics to dig in deeper:
-Authentication and authorization
+* Authentication and authorization
-Websockets performance (how many, etc)
+* Subscription performance (eg. how do connections scale, etc)
-HTTP request equivalent
+* HTTP request equivalent of GraphQL queries
-Usage with SPA frameworks (eg. Reactjs)
+* Usage with SPA frameworks (eg. Reactjs)

 ## 9. <a name='comments'></a>Comments